 The second hack was the creation of shared folders.
 If anything, they were the first company to create shared folders.
 A team in a company can now work off the same folder from different locations.
 This growth hack invited more businesses both large and small to purchase a Dropbox subscription, leading the company to profitability.

-Spotify was able to grow their platform in the early days by leveraging the popularity of Facebook.
-They allowed their early users to share the music they were listening to on Facebook by integareting both platforms.
+Spotify was able to grow its platform in the early days by leveraging the popularity of Facebook.
+They allowed their early users to share the music they were listening to on Facebook by integrating both platforms.
 Facebook slowly became Spotify’s new source of new users who joined in millions of numbers and in turn shared their music back on Facebook to their friends inviting more users.
 That is how the company became a household name in the music industry.

-Sellers on Ebay realized that PayPal was appearing so much as a payment method and decided to add it to the payment methods on their listings so that they would not miss out on sales.
-As they continued to offer this payment method, more people on Ebay joined PayPal and realized that the platform was a really easy way of buying goods online.
+Sellers on eBay realized that PayPal was appearing so much as a payment method and decided to add it to the payment methods on their listings so that they would not miss out on sales.
+As they continued to offer this payment method, more people on eBay joined PayPal and realized that the platform was a really easy way of buying goods online.

-Eventually, Ebay added PayPal as a payment method and went on to buy the company for billions of dollars several years later after it became an important payment method for Ebay buyers and sellers.
+Eventually, eBay added PayPal as a payment method and went on to buy the company for billions of dollars several years later after it became an important payment method for eBay buyers and sellers.